matinkg/nfa-to-dfa/README.md

 This is a web-based tool for converting Nondeterministic Finite Automata (NFA) to Deterministic Finite Automata (DFA).
 The converter provides both a visual representation and a JSON format of the automata.

+## Demo

+A demo of the NFA to DFA Converter is available at [Demo](https://matinkg.github.io/nfa-to-dfa/).

 ## Getting Started

 To use the NFA to DFA Converter, simply open the `index.html` file in a web browser or deploy it on a web server.
 The tool allows you to interactively build and convert automata.